MagicVin/GUI-Lab/Example-XTerm-Xresources.md

   If your xterm is configured to support the "toolbar", then those patterns need an extra level for the form-widget which holds the toolbar and vt100 widget.
 A wildcard between the top-level "XTerm" and the "vt100" widget makes the resource settings work for either, e.g., "XTerm*vt100.NAME".
   * scrollBar (class ScrollBar)
     Specifies whether or not the scrollbar should be displayed. the default is "false".
+  * translations (class Translations)
+    Specifies the key and button bindings for menus, selections, "programmed strings", etc. The translations resource, which provides much of xterm's configurability, is a feature of the X Toolkit Intrinsics library(Xt).
+  * copy-selection(destname [, ...])
+    This action puts the currentlyselected text into all of the selections or cutbuffers specified by destname.
+Unlike select-end, it does not send a mouse position or otherwise modify the internal selection state.
+  * insert-selection(sourcename [, ...])
+    This action inserts the string found in the selection or cutbuffer indicated by sourcename.
+Sources are checked in the order given(case is significant) until one is found.
+Commonly-used selections include: PRIMARY, SECONDARY, and CLIPBOARD.
+Cut buffers are typically named CUT_BUFFER0 through CUT_BUFFER7.
+  * larger-vt-font()
+    Set the font to the next larger one, based on the font dimensions.
+  * smaller-vt-font()
+    Set the font to the next smaller one, based on the font dimensions.
+  * scroll-back(count [,units] [,mouse])
+    This action scrolls the text window backward so that text that had previously scrolled off the top of the screen is now visible.
+    The count argument indicates the number of units (which may be page, halfpage, pixel, or line) by which to scroll.
+If no count parameter is given, xterm uses the number of lines given by the scrollLines resource.
+    An adjustment can be specified for the page or halfpage units by appending a "+" or "-" sign followed by a number, e.g., page-2 to specify 2 lines less than a page.
+    If the second parameter is omitted "lines" is used.
+    If the third parameter mouse is given, the action is ignored when mouse reporting is enable.
+  * scroll-forw(count [,units [,mouse]])
+    This action is similar to scroll-back except that is scrolls in the other direction.

+    - Display the scrollBar
       ```
         XTerm.vt100.scrollBar: true
       ```

-  * translations (class Translations)
-    Specifies the key and button bindings for menus, selections, "programmed strings", etc. The translations resource, which provides much of xterm's configurability, is a feature of the X Toolkit Intrinsics library(Xt).
     - Enable copy/paste if there is no `xclipboard` client support
       (**Ctrl**+**Shift**+**C**: copy; **Ctrl**+**Shift**+**V**: paste)
       ```